HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 3. EXR is the recommended image format for feeding HDRi source assets to the O3DE [Asset Processor](https://www.o3de.org/docs/user-guide/assets/asset-processor/), as it supports HDR floating point values (32-bit).
 Other [texture formats](https://www.o3de.org/docs/user-guide/assets/texture-settings/texture-assets/) will work also, but the EXR will yield superior results.

-4. There are a couple places in the engine you can find default examples (these are provided for the default level, and as LightingPreset environments in the [Material Editor](https://www.o3de.org/docs/atom-guide/look-dev/materials/material-editor/):
+4. There are a couple places in the engine you can find default examples; these are provided for the default level, and as LightingPreset environments in the [Material Editor](https://www.o3de.org/docs/atom-guide/look-dev/materials/material-editor/):

    1. [LightingPresets](https://github.com/o3de/o3de/tree/development/Gems/Atom/Feature/Common/Assets/LightingPresets)